neptunian/react-photo-gallery/README.md

 Pass in an array of objects, each representing a photo,  with the necessary properties outlined in the table above.
 Since the [Lightbox](https://github.com/jossmac/react-images) component being used in one of the demos needs a similar array, the same one is passed into it.

-### Passing in a custom image component
+### Overriding Image component to use custom component

-Instead of using the default image component provided, you can pass in a custom one.
+Instead of using the default Image component provided, you can pass in your own.
 This would be useful if you want to change how the image looks and functions.
-For example, having selection functionality where clicking on an image highlights it or adds a checkmark icon over it.
+For example, having selection functionality where clicking on an image highlights it or adds a checkmark icon over it, favorites, captions, etc.

 app.js